-The Garcia River provides the water supply for agriculture and the community of Point Arena, 4.6 miles (7.4 km) south of the estuary.
+The Garcia River provides the water supply for agriculture and the community of Point Arena.
 Logging in the river watershed began in the 19th century with the discovery of massive redwood forests, but since World War II, erosion caused by poor logging practices, cattle grazing, and gravel mining has done considerable damage to fish habitat.
 About 80 percent of the land in the watershed is privately owned.
-Lost Coast Forestlands is the largest landowner in the area, followed by Louisiana Pacific and Mailliard Ranch.
+Lost Coast Forestlands is the largest landowner in the area, followed by Louisiana Pacific, and Mailliard Ranch.
 Public access to the river and the rest of the watershed is limited due to this private ownership.
+In 2021, San Francisco socialite and civic leader Charlotte Mailliard Shultz and her family agreed to protect the old-growth redwoods on the Mailliard Ranch.
+Along with several adjacent properties, the network of preserves in the region now spans 82,000 acres (33,184 ha), including the nearly 15,000 acres (6,070 ha) of the Mailliard Ranch, the Mailliard Redwoods State Natural Reserve that was donated by the family in 1954 for inclusion in the state parks system, and 24,000 acres (9,712 ha) of the Garcia River Forest managed by The Conservation Fund for sustainable timber production and carbon sequestration.
 Read more here and here.
-Explore more of the Garcia River here:
+Explore more of the Garcia River and Manchester Beach here: